 The first thing a consumer must understand that they will not get the same desktop user interface (UI) over the Tablet.

-It’s a new device with new technical background and accordingly the UI also has changed.
+It’s a new device with new technical background and accordingly, the UI also has changed.
 Therefore, users must sportily adapt to this change.

 Then again, they must accept the fact that unlike older time, Microsoft is not going to release updates at a long gap 2-3 years.

-In fact there are chances that the updates will be released more frequently or even faster than Apple’s updates for its iPads.
+In fact, there are chances that the updates will be released more frequently or even faster than Apple’s updates for its iPads.

 Most likely Microsoft is doing this to easily mature the Windows experience for its Tablet users.
-Thus, if the users want to have a great Windows 8 Tablet experience then he must be ready to understand and adapt the updates and consecutive changes in the operating system in the coming time.
+Thus, if the users want to have a great Windows 8 Tablet experience then he must be ready to understand and adopt the updates and consecutive changes in the operating system in the coming time.

 – Adopt Multiple Ways of Doing Things: